php-telegram-bot/fluent-keyboard/README.md

 #### As Stack

-If you want to add a bunch of buttons that have a row for themselves you can use the `stack()` method.
+If you want to add a bunch of buttons that have each a row for themselves you can use the `stack()` method.

 ```php
 InlineKeyboardMarkup::make()